-[1] The Respondent failed to provide a record of work on completion of restricted building work.
-He is censured and ordered to pay costs of \$500.
+[1] The Respondent supervised building work in a manner that was contrary to a building consent and failed to provide a record of work on completion of restricted building work.
+He is fined \$3,000 and ordered to pay costs of \$500.
+The decision will be recorded in the Register of Licensed Building Practitioners for a period of three years.